ChylerDev/BAE/README.md

 To create a project solution, download and open CMake (version 3.8 or newer). set the root directory of this repository as the source code location, then set repository root/build as the build location for the binaries.
 Then click Configure, choose win64 for building, and when that's done, click Generate.
 You'll find the project solution in the build folder.
-Be sure to set the AudioEngine project as the startup project within Visual Studio!
+Be sure to set the OCAE project as the startup project within Visual Studio!

 ### Linux (and maybe others)